 How to Grow Common Juniper

 For the most part, common junipers are fairly self-sustaining and do not require much attention.
 They are extremely hardy shrubs that can adapt to a wide range of growing conditions including poor soils, dry locations, and even inner-city environments as common junipers are highly tolerant of urban pollution.
-Common junipers are slow-growing shrubs that are great for mass plantings, groundcover, rock gardens, and general garden use.
-They do not require heavy pruning but can be lightly pruned to shape in the late winter once the worst of the cold has passed.
+For the very best performance, give them moist but well draining soil and plenty of sun.

 Common juniper is a sun-loving evergreen that should receive full sun for the majority of the day.
 If a common juniper does not receive enough light you may notice stalled or stunted growth.
 Common junipers cannot survive in full shade conditions.

 When it comes to soil, common junipers are not picky as long as the medium provides good drainage.
 They are highly adaptable to a wide range of soil conditions and they are not particular about soil pH—preferring a range from mildly acidic to mildly alkaline, but also growing adequately in highly acidic and highly alkaline soils.
 Common junipers are also known to grow easily on a wide range of different sites including exposed slopes and plateaus; wooded hillsides; sand terraces and dunes; maritime escarpments; and dry, open, and rocky environments.
 This doesn't mean you should seek out bad conditions for these shrubs, as they will certainly perform well in a rich, fertile, well-draining soil.
 But common juniper is a decidedly more tolerant plant than Chinese juniper when it comes to soil conditions.